-- Bake for 24 to 26 minutes, until cake springs back to the touch, a toothpick inserted in the center comes out with a few crumbs, and the edges are pulling slightly away from the pan.
+- Bake cake for 24 to 26 minutes, until top springs back to the touch, a toothpick inserted in the center comes out with a few crumbs, and the edges are pulling slightly away from the pan.
 Let cool completely in pan on a wire rack.

-- For the frosting, beat butter and salt in a large mixer bowl on medium speed until combined.
+- Make frosting: Beat butter and salt in a large mixer bowl on medium speed until combined.
 With the mixer on low speed, gradually add sifted cocoa, beating until incorporated.
 Mix in vanilla.
 Add powered sugar 1 cup at a time, alternating with 1 tablespoon of heavy cream.
 Scrape down the bowl as needed.
 Add remaining 2 tablespoons of heavy cream and mix on low speed until combined, then beat on medium speed for 1 minute, until light and airy.

 - Dollop frosting over cooled cake and swirl with an offset spatula.
 Chill cake for 20 minutes in the refrigerator before slicing.